tcassar-diss/report/plan.md

 - Contains code to listen to the warn ringbuffer and either warns or kills all forked processes as configured

-### BPF/Go integration: `go2bpf`
+### BPF/Go integration: `cilium/ebpf`
-- `bpf2go` is a pure go library which makes it easy to interop go with bpf
-- Supports BPF CORE (compile once, run anywhere)
+- `bpf2go` is a Go tool (part of cilium/ebpf) that generates Go bindings for compiled BPF programs.
 - Handles compilation of C to BPF bytecode and autogenerates structs and handlers for maps in Go.
+- Supports BPF CO-RE (Compile Once, Run Anywhere), making deployment across different kernel versions easier.

 ### BPF Maps
 - Maps are used by BPF programs to store data.
 They are also accessible from userspace by appropriately privileged users (by default, just root)
 - Maps can be used to persist data between BPF program runs, and can be used for communicating with userspace.
-Unordered, not syncable.
+Unordered.
-- Not thread safe - concurrent writes need to be explicitly guarded against e.g. with a mutex, `__sync_fetch_and_add`, etc,.
+- Not always thread safe - concurrent writes need to be explicitly guarded against e.g. with a mutex, `__sync_fetch_and_add`, etc, (dependant on map type).

 ### BPF Ringbuffers
 - Used for message passing to/from userspace